markusmoenig/Eldiron/docs/docs/creator/actions.md

 sidebar_position: 3
 ---

-Actions do the real work in **Eldiron Creator**, from maximizing a dock widget to creating geometry or switching cameras.
+Actions do the real work in **Eldiron Creator**, from creating geometry to editing metadata or switching cameras.
 The centralized action system only displays actions that are currently applicable to the selected geometry, project tree item, tool, and camera.

 Open the **Actions** page in the right sidebar to see the available actions and the parameters of the selected action.
 Use `Tab` and `Shift+Tab` to move between sidebar pages when a text field is not being edited.